hyperglass/morphous-marble/docs/custom-rom-guide/marble/getting-started.md

  **Do not skip this crucial step, particularly if your device holds any critical data.**
 :::

-::: warning BEFORE WE GET STARTED...
+:::warning BEFORE WE GET STARTED...
 The links or instructions are specifically for POCO F5.
 The files and instructions required might be different for other devices.
 Using files or instructions designed for a different device poses a significant risk and can lead to malfunctions.
 Please ensure you have the correct files before proceeding.
 :::